 A charming winery and olive grove, Whispering Brook will transport your taste buds to the heart of Greece.
 Their deliciously unique tasting experience combines handcrafted olive oil together with a selection of their finest vintages.
 Learn about olive cultivation, harvest, and artisan methods of olive and olive oil production, all the while sipping on some of their signature Hunter blends.

 Rodd Street, Broke

 Housed inside an old converted church in Polkobin overlooking the Brokeback Mountains, Usher Tinkler's stylish cellar door brings a touch of urban cool to the heart of the Hunter.
 Decked out in rustic woods, old-school ceramic tiles and vintage mismatched furniture, this quirky space comes steeped in charm.
 Pull up a pew at the bar or nuzzle into the cosy Chesterfield sofas while one of the friendly, knowledgeable staff members takes you through a selection of Usher's inimitable blends.

 The peppery shiraz is a particular highlight, and tastes incredible with one of their signature grazing platters.
 They come overloaded with local and imported cheese, – the French brie is to-die-for – salumi, local honey, olives, and house-pickled veg.
-Tastings cost $5 per person, which is redeemable on any wine purchase.
 They don't accept large groups either (up to 8 people max) so the atmosphere is always super relaxed and low-key.

 Set on the rolling hills of the Roche Estate, this cellar door is gorgeous – and its shelves are lined with lovely Tempus Two drops.
 To make the experience more intimate, you can organise a private tasting.